greatroboticslab/fieldrobot/jaguar4x4_ROS_2014/ReadMe.txt

 2. commands.dat is a record file only for the current movement command.
 Before each movement command, a number is placed, indicating the order in which the command came in.
 This is to make it easier to sync up with other types of data, e.g. camera images.
 The data found in this file may be input into commandRead.dat directly.
 3. commandRead.dat is used to replay particular movement commands to the robot.
 The commands within this file are directly sent to the jaguar4x4_2014_node through the replay_node (replay_node.cpp) which I created, which publishes to the /rep_cmnd topic.
 The movement commands within this file may be inputted manually or taken from commands.dat.
 The replay_node (replay_node.cpp file) replays any given movement commands within the commandRead.dat file immediately upon being run.
 Do NOT run this while the drrobot_keyboard_teleop_node is running (or vice versa), as they will interfere with one another.
 Keep in mind that, if this node were to be stopped with [ctrl + C], the robot will replay the last given command sent by this node, so you might have to run over to the robot to turn it off manually.
 Once there are no movement commands left to run within the commandRead.dat file itself, the robot should stop moving, and the replay_node node may be closed using [ctrl + C].

+(Kevin Kongmanychanh)
+Check each node and read their comments; they often will tell you information about package and library dependencies that may not be listed here and must be manually downloaded, e.g. OpenCV (specifically opencv2) for the cmdImg_node.